 Estimated Economic Impact.
 Humane investigators are volunteer animal welfare investigators.
 The current Rules and Regulations Governing the Qualifications for Humane Investigators (regulation) was adopted in 1985.
-The 2003 Acts of Assembly removed the direct authority of the State Veterinarian over humane investigators, removed the authority of the Board of Agriculture to establish by regulation the qualifications for humane investigators, and removed the requirement for the State Veterinarian to maintain a current list of persons meeting the qualifications for humane investigators were added into the Code of Virginia (Code).
-Since 2003, the local animal control administrative agencies have had oversight over humane investigators.
+The 2003 Acts of Assembly removed the direct authority of the State Veterinarian over humane investigators, removed the authority of the Board of Agriculture to establish by regulation the qualifications for humane investigators, and removed the requirement for the State Veterinarian to maintain a current list of persons meeting the qualifications for humane investigators.
+The qualifications for humane investigators were added into the Code of Virginia (Code).
+Since 2003, the local animal control administrative agencies have had oversight over humane investigators and the circuit courts appoint or reappoint humane investigators.